 by Dr. C.H.
-Weaver M.D. updated 6/2019
+Weaver M.D. updated 9/2022

+Clinical studies suggest that the administration of immunotherapy prior to surgery for early-stage non-small cell lung cancer (NSCLC) may be an attractive option for some patients.
 Neoadjuvant therapy is treatment that is delivered before surgery with the goal of providing immediate treatment and reducing the size of the cancer for easier resection.

 Taken together the studies suggest that the use of neoadjuvant immunotherapy can be safely administered prior to surgery for early stage NSCLC and that significant eradication of cancer is possible.
-Longer follow up and comparative studies will be necessary to determine the optimal benefit of this approach – early stage NSCLC patients may want to inquire about these ongoing clinical trials.

 - Kwiatkowski DJ, Rusch VW, Chaft JE, et al. Neoadjuvant atezolizumab in resectable non-small cell lung cancer (NSCLC): Interim analysis and biomarker data from a multicenter study (LCMC3).
 Presented at: the 2019 ASCO Annual Meeting; May 31-June 4, 2019; Chicago, IL.
 Abstract 8503.

 - The International Adjuvant Lung Trial Collaborative Group.
 Cisplatin-based adjuvant chemotherapy in patients with completely resected Non-Small Cell Lung Cancer.
 New England Journal of Medicine.
 2004;350:351-360.